 Morzine Ski Holidays

-Morzine is a traditional Alpine ski town located in the Haute Savoie area of France, just one and half hours’ drive from Geneva Airport.
+Morzine is a traditional Alpine ski town located in the Haute Savoie area of France, just one and a half hours’ drive from Geneva Airport.
 Despite its relatively low altitude, its proximity to the northern edge of the Alps and its direct access into the Portes du Soleil ski area – one of the world’s largest – ensures a reliable snow record combined with an amazing choice of options for all levels of skiers and snowboarders.
 The town itself is lively, with a huge choice of accommodation options, restaurants and bars that include everything from traditional Savoyard specialities to hipster style burger joints and microbreweries.
-Being located in the very heart of the huge Portes du Soleil winter sports playground provides fast access to other resorts in system including Les Gets on one side and Avoriaz the other.
-It’s possible to ski or snowboard into Switzerland on the same ski pass and cover huge mileage in just one day.
-As an all-round ski resort, Morzine is right up there with the best and because of the quick transfer times available, it’s ideal for shorter breaks too.
+Being located in the very heart of the huge Portes du Soleil winter sports playground Morzine provides fast access to the other resorts in the area including Les Gets on one side and Avoriaz the other.
+It’s possible to ski or snowboard into Switzerland on the same ski pass and covers huge mileage in just one day.
+As an all-around ski resort, Morzine is right up there with the best and because of the quick transfer times available, it’s ideal for shorter breaks too.

 Approximate Transfer Time

 Morzine is well placed as an entry point into the Portes du Soleil ski area which offers on and off-piste skiing and snowboarding for all levels.
 There’s good beginners slopes directly above the town on Le Pleney and good blue runs at Super Morzine, with multiple options for the more advanced to explore the wider region with a modern lift system that includes cable cars and high-speed chairlifts.
 Off-piste is fairly limited around Morzine itself but there’s plenty of opportunities in the well linked areas of Avoriaz and Chatel.